 Create text files to import into specialty dictionaries on Mac

-You can use a spreadsheet or text-editing app to create a text file that contains a list of words to import as a speciality dictionary.
+After you set up a Japanese input source, you can use a spreadsheet or text-editing app to create a text file that contains a list of words to import as a speciality dictionary.

 In an app on your Mac, enter each word on a new line in the text file.